Razumovskyy/MARFA/README.md

 ```
 If you want to use your own intensities, you must add new intensity function to the `Spectroscopy` module and refer to it.

-**Note 2:** Your function must match the abstract interface for the line shape (see `ShapeFuncInterface` module).
+**Note 2:** Your function must match the abstract interface for the line shape (see `Interfaces` module).
 Normally, it means that the function takes only one argument - distance from the line center in wavenumber in double precision and return only one value of `real` type.
 Check how the inputs and outputs are organized in predefined line shape functions and adjust accordingly.

 #### Example 1
 If you want to provide your own Voigt line shape, then it is the most straightforward.